ascorbic/localized-time/readme.md

 ### `locale`?: `string`

 You may specify a locale for the display, or leave as undefined which will use the user's locale.
-This does not affect the timezone, just the format.
+This does not affect the timezone, just the format. e.g. `"en-US"`

 ### `separator`?: `string`